 + bx + c = 0.
 In this equation, a, b, and c are constants.
 X is unknown.
 The constants a and b, are referred to as coefficients.
 Further, a cannot equal to 0 in the equation ax2

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

-When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
+Solving a quadratic equation will always result in 2 solutions for x.
+These solutions are called roots.
 These roots may both be real numbers or, they may both be complex numbers.
-Depending on the values of a, b, and c, these two roots may have the same value, resulting in one solution for x.
+Rarely, both roots may have the same value, producing one solution for x.

 As mentioned above, in the equation ax2

 +bx+c=0, a cannot be zero.
 If a were 0, then ax2